 Medicine has made great progress in identifying and treating people with malignant hyperthermia.
 According to the Orphanet Journal of Rare Diseases, the mortality rate for patients with malignant hyperthermia dropped from 80 percent to just 5 percent over the last 30 years [source: OJRD].

-Learn more about health conditions and how to manage them by following the links on the next page.
+Learn more about health conditions and how to manage them by following the links below.